Spectral Ranking Inferences based on General Multiway Comparisons: Introduction

 \subsubsection{Comparison graph}

-Previous studies on parametric ranking models mostly require comparison graphs are derived from a specific random graph.
-For example, in the endeavor of understanding multiway comparisons (e.g. \cite{jang2016top,fan2022ranking}), it is typical assumed that the comparisons are generated explicitly from a homogeneous graph with a known distribution.
+Previous studies on parametric ranking models mostly require comparison graphs derived from a specific random graph.
+For example, in the endeavor of understand multiway comparisons (e.g. \cite{jang2016top, fan2022ranking}), it is typically assumed that the comparisons are generated explicitly from a homogeneous graph with a known distribution.
 This assumption may pose a challenge in certain contexts.
 Although practical applications with homogeneous comparisons exist, it is sometimes unrealistic to presume that all comparisons are generated from a known homogeneous distribution.
 In fact, there are more cases where we see heterogeneous comparisons, where some are compared more often than others and the comparison graph generation process is unknown.
-We will present the following Example 1.1 as our motivation.
+We will present Example~\ref{intro_exmp1} as our motivation.

 \begin{example} There is a sequence of customers buying goods.
 For the $l$-th customer, according to her preference, her reviewed products are $A_l$ (a choice set), and she finally chose product $c_l\in A_l$ (her top choice).
 Then the total datasets presented to us is $\{(A_l,c_l)\}_{l=1}^{D}.$ If all choice sets are presented to the customers with the same probability and the reviewed number of items are of the same size (such as pairwise comparisons), we say the comparison graph is homogeneous.
-But if some choice sets, possibly with different sizes, are presented more often to the customers or are chosen arbitrarily based on the customers' preference profile, then this heterogeneous comparison graph cannot be well approximated by a given random graph model.
-That is, the comparisons may not follow say the BTL or PL models with Erdős–Rényi type of uniform graphs.
+But if some choice sets, possibly with different sizes, are presented more often to the customers or are chosen arbitrarily based on the customers' preference profiles, then this heterogeneous comparison graph cannot be well approximated by a given random graph model.
+That is, the comparisons may not follow, say, the BTL or PL models with Erdős-Rényi types of uniform graphs.

 \end{example}